 The winding narrow road climbed higher and higher until finally reaching the small quaint village of Altilia, which strangely enough is like a ghost town, and at over 590 metres, much colder than Falerna’s sea-level location.

 Located near the Savuto Valley this ancient tidy village boasts stunning views looking down and across the Savuto Valley.
-The village’s roots date back before the tenth century, which is evident in the gorgeous stone architecture.
+The village’s roots date back to the tenth century, which is evident in the gorgeous stone architecture.

 A quick panorama video taken with my Lumix compact camera, so that you can get a feel for the vistas from Altilia – simply gorgeous!
 Next time, I’ll try The Beast (my three-kilo Nikon and lens) to take a video.